-RECORD the Information to Save It
+Record the Information to Save It

-Recording means putting your financial information into usable form.
+Recording means putting your financial information into a usable form.
 Turn everything you've checked over to your bookkeeper to record or record it yourself.
 Do this monthly.

 Input the information into a spreadsheet or accounting software.
 You might find that online software works best for you—you and your bookkeeper can both see the information and discuss it.
 Just be sure you get everything recorded each month so you can review it.

-Consolidate and REVIEW the Information
+Consolidate and Review the Information

 Include a comparison with the same report information from last month with each report.
 Pay special attention to specific information within these reports.

-ACT Based on What You Know
+Act Based on What You Know